-My training and experience includes working with children, adolescents, and adults.
-I have worked in a variety capacities including outpatient work, day treatment, and residential treatment with adolescents.
-My work has included individual, family, couples, and groups.
+My training and experience include working with children, adolescents, and adults.
+I have worked in a variety of capacities including outpatient work, day treatment, and residential treatment with adolescents.
+My work has included individuals, families, couples, and groups.
 Most insurance plans are accepted.

 Since therapy often involves exploring many aspects of the client’s life, you may experience uncomfortable feelings and thoughts at times.
 It is important to share and work through these experiences.
-My approach to therapy includes examining thoughts, feelings, behaviors and physical reactions.
-Reprocessing memories that were stored negatively and developing an adaptive response not only
+My approach to therapy includes examining thoughts, feelings, behaviors, and physical reactions.
+Reprocessing memories that were stored negatively and developing an adaptive response not only change how you feel in the moment but also future responses.

 Typically I like to meet with people weekly and then space out the sessions as the client is feeling more comfortable.
 The frequency of sessions will depend on the types of issues and whenever there is a crisis.
 With changes in the health care field, there has been an increasing emphasis on coordination of care.
 It is typical for one’s primary care provider to have contact with the psychologist.
 I will request a release to share information with your primary care provider.
 However, you may choose to allow this continuity of care or not.
 When a client decides to end treatment for any reason, it is important they inform me so I can make any recommendations or assist in this process.